 ✓ Allergy Note for Lupin Sensitivities

-- Allergen notice: While lupin is safe for most, it’s a declared allergen in Australia.
-If you have peanut or legume allergies, consult your doctor first.
+Allergen notice: Lupin is a declared allergen in Australia.
+Those with peanut or legume allergies should consult a healthcare professional.

 How to Add Lupin Gold to Your Routine